nataliepo/Last-to-the-Party/README.md

 Which TypePad blogs are you missing out on?
-Let's see what your friends are reading first.
+Let's see what your friends are Favoriting the most.

 # Installation